atolosadelgado/fcc-tutorials/software-basics/bookkeeping.md

 ## Finding Data

-Browse the fcc directory on `eos`, the shared filesystem used by CERN.
+The read/write premissions are gained 24h after your subscription is accepted.
+Then, you can browse the fcc directory on `eos`, the shared filesystem used by CERN.

 ```bash
 tree /eos/experiment/fcc/ -L 2